elegant-scipy/elegant-scipy/markdown/ch6.markdown

 The key insight that drove Google's early success was that important webpages are not just linked to by many webpages, but also by *other*, *important* webpages.
+And how do we know that those other pages are important?
+Because they themselves are linked to by important pages.
+And so on.
 As we will see, this recursive definition implies that page importance can be measured by the eigenvector corresponding to the largest eigenvalue of the so-called *transition matrix*.
 This matrix imagines a web surfer, often named Webster, randomly clicking a link from each webpage he